lorenzo-arcioni/HPC-T-Annotator/README.md

 tar -xvzf hpc-t-annotator.tar.gz && rm hpc-t-annotator.tar.gz
 ```

-The software does not require an installation process.
+The software does not require a further installation process.

 ## Running
 ### Options for command-line execution